 Working with Children Card

-Under Victorian law, as a minister of religion, you are required to hold a current Working with Children Card (WWC).
+Under Victorian law, if your volunteer role involves children, you are required to hold a current Working with Children Card (WWC).

 The grant of the Card involves a check whether certain offences relevant to the safety of children are recorded against the applicant for the Card.